domosekai/domosekai.github.io/sstp/help.md

 In the default profile, VPN stays on when your device goes to sleep.
 You can turn it off in the profile so that VPN reconnects when the phone wakes up.
 Note that reconnection may take some time.

-However, sometimes the phone just refuses to go to sleep and you can confirm it through the connection log (no "entering sleep" shown in the log).
-If that happens, try restarting your device.
+However, sometimes the phone just refuses to go to sleep and you can confirm it through the connection log (no "Entering sleep mode" shown in the log).
+This is normal if something is busy in the background (e.g. music is playing).
+If there is nothing special, try restarting your device.

+### Q: Why there are many "entering sleep mode" and "wake up" messages in the log?

+This is normal.
+Sleep and wake-up is controlled by system, not by this app.
+Usually you don't need to care about that.

+The expected behavior is, if "stay connected during sleep" is on, the app does nothing when phone sleeps, or disconnects the VPN if the option is off.

 ### Q: What if I have more questions?